-Units that have the Armor Piercing Attribute wield weapons capable of punching through even the sturdiest Armor.
+Units that have the Armor Piercing, henceforth referred to as A.P., Attribute wield weapons capable of punching through even the sturdiest Armor.
 All Wounds inflicted by such Units are called A.P.
 Wounds, and may not be canceled by Armor.